 (7) In this section special trust shall mean any trust other than a trust for the general purposes of the Methodist, Congregational or Presbyterian Churches, or of any congregation, mission or institution thereof.

-[Section 20 amended by No. 19 of 2010 s.
+[Section 20 amended: No. 19 of 2010 s.
 51.]

 21. Construction of certain instruments